 Currently, the national government is guided by its Strategic Development Plan, Regulations on transboundary movement of hazardous waste, and State POPs (Persistent Organic Pollutants) Regulations that address some aspects of treating and storing hazardous waste.
-Additionally,
+Additionally, the State EPAs/KIRMA operate laboratories that are guided by standard operating procedures.

-Challenges (policy/ institutional/ technological/ financial) faced in implementation: Challenges include the necessary funding to dispose hazardous waste.
+Challenges (policy/institutional/technological/financial) faced in implementation:

+Challenges include the necessary funding to put in place a Chemical Management System.
 Examples of pilot projects, master plans and/or policies developed or under development - include websites where relevant